 - Request a white board if you plan to jot down notes during the examination.
 Test centers are using white boards (rather than paper) in an effort to “go green.”

-Even though we offer practice exams and sample questions, we do not offer study materials for our exams – but our sister societies do.
+Even though we offer practice exams and sample questions, we do not offer study materials for our exams – but our sister societies offer resources that could help you prepare.
 You can find materials at:

 The SPI examination features Advanced Item Types (AIT) questions, which assess and measure your practical sonography skills.
 They include: